Data analysis

 Generalised Additive (Mixed) Models (GAMMs) are a flexible extension of linear models that allows us to fit non-linear effects.
 They are particularly useful with data that come from time series (e.g. f0 and formants, corpus occurrences across time, longitudinal data, etc.) and they can be employed with any kind of data that can be thought of as being represented on a coordinate space (e.g., geolocations, electroencephalographic (EEG) data, 3D tongue imaging, etc).

-The tutorial Generalised additive mixed models for dynamic analysis in linguistics: a practical introduction by Márton Sóskuthy is an excellent introduction to Generalised Additive Mixed Models (GAMMs).
+The tutorial by Sóskuthy (2017) is an excellent introduction to Generalised Additive Mixed Models (GAMMs).
+Also see Sóskuthy (2021).

-Another excellent resource is Hierarchical generalized additive models in ecology: an introduction with mgcv by Pedersen and colleagues.
+Another excellent resource is Pedersen et al. (2019).
 In particular, Figure 4 is a beautiful visual summary of how different types of trends and groupings can be modelled with GAMs.

-The paper Generalized Additive Mixed Models for intra-speaker variation by Tamminga and colleagues advocates for the adoption of GAMMs to advance the use of naturalistic data for studying psycholinguistic questions about intra-speaker variation.
+The paper by Tamminga, Ahern, and Ecay (2016) advocates for the adoption of GAMMs to advance the use of naturalistic data for studying psycholinguistic questions about intra-speaker variation.

 Functional Principal Component Analysis (FPCA) is another approach to modelling time-series data.